 Check out the Discovery Porch

-Upon entering the Sandoway House you will be greeted by Crystal, the lively and colorful blue and yellow macaw who likes to bob and weave to her favorite tune.
+Upon entering the Sandoway House you will be greeted by Crystal, the lively and colorful blue and yellow macaw who likes to bob and weave to her favorite tunes.
 Crystal’s home is on the Discovery Porch of the nature center, where you will also find an assortment of turtles and tortoises native to Florida.

 Hopefully, you will get a glimpse of the large gopher tortoise named Maggie, who refused to come out of her den for her photo opportunity, despite my best efforts to lure her out.
 Gigi, however, had no such problem and is one friendly little turtle.
 A tip from the staff alerted me to the fact that she likes to have her neck rubbed and I was all too happy to oblige my newfound friend.
 Gigi is a Florida box turtle and seems very happy here in her home.